-Brunel was probably quite a chaotic worker (he notably mentions in his diary a strong desire to feel more organised) - but he was meticulous with maths and his measurements were so detailed that this is probably why so many of his projects are still standing today, not least the Clifton Suspension Bridge.
+We think Brunel was probably quite a chaotic worker – he mentions in his diary a strong desire to feel more organised – but he was meticulous with maths and his measurements were so detailed that this is probably why so many of his projects are still standing today, like the Clifton Suspension Bridge.

-He wanted to be the best, to influence future engineers and be remembered.
-He wanted recognition and reverence when he was alive but also to have a legacy.
-But even with all this strive for glory and fame he was still a man dedicated and in love with his craft.
-He described the Bridge as his first child, his darling.
+He always wanted to be recognised as the best and be respected but he also wanted to influence future engineers and leave a legacy.
+Despite this ambition and striving for fame, he was still a man dedicated and in love with his craft.
+He described the Bridge as his ‘First child, his darling’.

 John Callcott Horsley (brother in law to IK Brunel), 1870